 Found Dogs -Nearly all dogs who are found loose outside have families who desperately want them back!
 Your goal is not to find them a new family, but to help find the family they already have.
 Do not just keep a dog you found - they deserve to be reunited with their family.

 Dakin cannot accept stray dogs to our facility.
 In Massachusetts, by law, stray dogs must be held by the animal control authority in the city or town where they were found.
 Animal Control for the Cities of Springfield, Holyoke, and Chicopee is Thomas J. O'Connor.
 Animal control divisions in other cities and towns can be found through your town website or police department.
+Click here for a listing of Animal Control Officers in Massachusetts.
 Dogs that were found stray can only be brought to Dakin after completing their legal stray hold with animal control.

 Found Cats -

 It’s natural for pet lovers to want to help an animal in need.
 Many people believe that if they see a cat outside who maybe even visits for meals every day, they need help.
 Usually, they don’t!
 Use this tool to determine if the cat you've spotted outside needs help.